Guerilla marketing is a solved problem. 👀

 What you need to know before marketing on Reddit

-Reddit really doesn’t like to be marketed to.
+The Reddit community really doesn’t like to be marketed to.

 If Redditors figure out you’re marketing to them… You’ll be thrown to the wolves.